Tresham College of Further and Higher Education: Partnerships

 The Tresham College Silverstone Centre, based at Silverstone motor racing circuit, is Britain's National College for Motorsport and is classed as a centre of excellence.
-The college is also a lead academic sponsor of Silverstone University Technical College which is due to open at the circuit in September 2013.
+The college is also a lead academic sponsor of Silverstone University Technical College which opened at the circuit in September 2013.

 Tresham College has also been a delivery partner for the Prince's Trust Team programme since 1999 and in September 2009 have begun to deliver the Prince's Trust XL programme to 14- to 16-year-olds.

 Tresham College is partnered with De Montfort University, Thames Valley University, University of Bedfordshire and University of Northampton.

 History

 The college opened in 1978 when Kettering and Corby further education colleges merged.
 When Wellingborough College merged on 1 April 1992, the college became Tresham Institute of Further and Higher Education.

 It took over the site of Kettering Boys' School in 1993, which became its headquarters in September 1994.
 The college is named after the Northamptonshire dynasty and lineage of Tresham.
 Rutland College merged with Tresham Institute in 2000.
 On 8 July 2009 'Tresham Institute' became 'Tresham College of Further and Higher Education'.